-Cultural Diversity Day - Planeta.com
+Cultural Diversity Day

 - How is World Day for Cultural Diversity for Dialogue and Development translated in other languages? = ¿Cómo se traduce el Día Mundial de la Diversidad Cultural Para el diálogo y el desarrollo en otros idiomas?

-- How do we improve the dialogue? = ¿Cómo mejoramos el diálogo?
+- How do we improve the dialogues? = ¿Cómo mejoramos los diálogos?

 - What are your favorite cultural apps? = ¿Cuáles son tus aplicaciones favoritas acerca de la cultura?